MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Power-bi-templates.md

 # Power BI template tips, FAQ, and troubleshooting

-The following provides a few key Power BI tips, answers to some of the most frequently asked questions, and troubleshooting for the most common issues about setting up and using the Power BI templates in Workplace Analytics.
+The following provides a few key Power BI tips, answers to some of the most frequently asked questions, and troubleshooting for the most common issues about setting up and using the Templates in Workplace Analytics.

 ## Power BI tips